arbor-sim/arbor/doc/tutorial/single_cell_swc.rst

 With the key regions and location expressions identified and labeled, we can start to define certain features, properties and dynamics on the cell.
-This is done through a *decor* object, which stores a mapping of these "decorations" to certain region or location expressions.
+This is done through a :class:`arbor.decor` object, which stores a mapping of these "decorations" to certain region or location expressions.

 ..
 Note::

   Similar to the label dictionary, the decor object is merely a description of how an abstract cell should behave, which can then be applied to any morphology, and have a different effect depending on the geometry and region/locset expressions.

+  More information on decors can be found :ref:`here <cablecell-decoration>`.

 The decor object can have default values for properties, which can then be overridden on specific regions.
 It is in general better to explicitly set all the default properties of your cell,